WHY I'M RUNNING

 Fighting for reproductive choice

 Reproductive healthcare and a person’s right to choose should not be up for debate.
-The attacks on abortion access and reproductive healthcare in Arizona and across our country are appalling and a blatant attempt to overturn Roe v.
-Wade.
+The attacks on abortion access and reproductive healthcare in Arizona and across our country are appalling.
 As a state legislator, I have always fought to protect reproductive rights, and I will continue to do so in Congress.

 Strengthening Social Security and Medicare